 7. Skipping Regular System Maintenance

-Here’s the deal: hydroponic systems are like cars – they need regular maintenance to run smoothly.
+Here’s the deal: hydroponic systems are like cars—they need regular maintenance to run smoothly.
 Skipping this step can lead to clogged pumps, nutrient buildup, or worse, plants that just don’t grow right.
+If your system does run into trouble despite regular maintenance, our comprehensive guide on how to troubleshoot common hydroponic problems will walk you through diagnosing and fixing issues step-by-step.

 How to avoid it: